HMHS Britannic

-Britannic was launched just before the start of the First World War.
-She was designed to be the safest of the three ships with design changes made during construction due to lessons learned from the sinking of the Titanic.
-She was laid up at her builders, Harland & Wolff, in Belfast, for many months before being requisitioned as a hospital ship.
+Britannic was launched on 26 February 1914, months before the start of the First World War.
+The ship was designed to be the safest of the three ships with design changes made during construction due to lessons learned from the sinking of the Titanic.
+Britannic was laid up at her builders, Harland & Wolff, in Belfast, for many months before being requisitioned by the British government to be operated as a hospital ship.
 In 1915 and 1916 she operated between the United Kingdom and the Dardanelles.